mesg-foundation/application-stripe-to-erc20/README.md

 mesg-core service deploy https://github.com/mesg-foundation/service-webhook
 ```

-Once deployed, copy its service ID and put it in the `.envrc` file in the `MESG_WEBHOOK` variable.

 # Start the application

-Make sure to update all variables in the `.envrv` file.
+Make sure to update all variables in the `.envrc` file.

 When everything is setup, run the following commands to load the configs and install the dependencies.